MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Iqama Issued:**

+   - In this stage, the request is completed with Muqeem integration after iqama issuance. and refer to next stage with Iqama number and Expiry date.

    - For track the status of Iqama id issuance to Employee, if the iqama details are issued for employee then the iqama details will upload with excel sheet document with import option into HRM. and move forward the case to the waiting to receive stage.

      - *In The action field is following to,*